We are no longer teaching in MA due to our move to Pittsburgh. Thank you for all your support over the years! New website in PA

 Without bringing politics or emotions into such a highly-charged topic consider that you might choose to buy a firearm one day.
 If you live in Massachusetts you'll need a permit issued by the Chief of Police in your town or city of residence or place of business.
 To get that permit you have to submit an application to your local police authority and, after several months, you'll either be approved (with or without restrictions) or your application will be denied.
 That's the law.
 Getting your permit doesn't require that you buy a firearm; it just allows you to do so when you choose to do so.
 That gives you the freedom of choice!

 How often have you thought to yourself: "I should get a gun permit"?
 Especially now, before the laws become more stringent?
 The Commonwealth of Massachusetts requires all applicants to complete an approved firearms safety course before submitting an application for an LTC (License to Carry).
 The LTC is more often referred to as a "gun permit."
-Massachusetts has several categories of firearm permits — an FID, a Class B LTC and a Class A LTC.
-Both the Class A and Class B licenses require a prerequisite course, in addition to a very detailed application, a thorough criminal background check and getting fingerprinted.
+Massachusetts has two categories of firearm permits — an FID and a Class A LTC.
+Both licenses require a prerequisite course, in addition to a detailed application, a thorough criminal background check and getting fingerprinted.

 How long before the Commonwealth again increases the cost of applying for a permit to buy or carry a gun?